This page was partially updated July2020

 Introduction to Available Documents

 All the documents that make up the policies and procedures are kept and maintained by Shrewton Parish Council.
 At least every two years they are reviewed and revised if necessary.
 Should changes be needed earlier, then they are revised as soon as time allows.
 Revisions could be due to changes in governing legislature, changes in policy by Wiltshire Council or in response to events in Shrewton.
-All changes must be confirmed by a resolution of SPC before they are added to the website.
-The date and who signed the revised document is included at the end of each document – the original retained on file by the Clerk to the Council.
+All changes must be confirmed by a resolution at a meeting of Shrewton Parish Council before they are added to the website.

 The intention is to keep the documents up to date and relevant.